-The mathematics program at the University of Providence is designed to provide students with an opportunity to develop their reasoning powers and problem solving skills.
-The goal of the program is to graduate students who are capable of logical thinking, independent research, and analysis.
-This goal is achieved by directing each student in a systematic study of mathematics.
-The University’s small class size allows for a math seminar format which creates an atmosphere of shared learning among students and the instructor.
+The mathematics program at the University of Providence is designed to provide the students with a thorough foundation in all of the fundamental areas of modern mathematics.
+The math majors will gain a competitive set of skills in a supportive environment.
+The university’s small class size allows for a math seminar format which creates an atmosphere of shared learning among students and the instructor.

 Mathematics as a discipline has universal applicability.
 Mathematics is a science created to understand the nature and the use of natural phenomena to improve human life.
 It is the simplest systematic discipline that human beings have created.

 As the world becomes increasingly quantitative, those individuals with a math degree or a strong background in math will play a lead role in the research and application of policies affecting everyone’s lives.

 A mathematics degree is one of the most flexible areas of study as it prepares the mind for the types of reasoning skills that are valuable in all walks of life.
 Organizations, from local to multi-national, depend more and more on quantitative reasoning and mathematical models to help solve their problems.

 Mathematics is extremely adaptable and opens many career doors.
 The ability to apply analytic skills and work in a problem-solving environment is crucial.
 A major in mathematics prepares graduates for careers in a variety of fields such as natural sciences, law, computer science, medicine, economics, education and business or government.
 Future employers and professional graduate schools look upon a mathematics degree, or strong background in mathematics, as an extremely valuable asset.

 Students interested in teaching at the secondary level (middle/high school) also have the opportunity to seek a degree in mathematics education.
 This degree needs to be accompanied with a second major in secondary education through the education department at UP.
 This degree with usher students through the Teacher Education Program culminating in licensure by the state.